great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_pandas_filesystem_datasource.rst

 This guide shows how to connect to a Pandas Datasource such that the data is accessible in the form of files on a local or NFS type of a filesystem.

-.. admonition:: Prerequisites: This how-to guide assumes you have already:

-  - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`

 -----
 Steps